pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 - Bulba
      - MP + HA (or MP turn 2 if hit by Growl)

-> If under ~20 HP after Boat Rival, then either
+> If under ~20 HP after Bridge Rival, then either
 > (1) use a Potion (if you have at least 3 left) and go back to get IT again
 > (2) use the Center again and go back to get IT again